General Criminal Division Information

 If convicted of a Felony or Misdemeanor offense in the Fairfax Circuit Court, costs will be assessed against the defendant as well as any court imposed fine.
 All costs are assessed pursuant to the Code of Virginia.
 Fines and/or costs are expected to be paid at the time of conviction unless a payment plan is established.
 The Criminal Division does accept personal checks, Visa, MasterCard and cash.
 All costs and/or fines that are not promptly paid will be subject to the following:

-- A judgment will be entered against the defendant and interest will accrue on the balance due.
+- 1. A judgment lien will be entered against the defendant

-- Unpaid balances are reported to the State Department of Taxation's Court Debt Collection Program for collection.
+- 4. Unpaid balances are reported to the Department of Taxation’s Court Debt Collection Program for collection

 Requests for Subpoenas: Any request for a subpoena in a Felony of Misdemeanor appeal should be delivered to the Criminal Division.
 There is no cost for a witness subpoena.
 If you are requesting a subpoena duces tecum, the fee is $5.00 and should be paid at the time of filing the request.